 Although muffin papers are great, easy to use, and helps avoid washing, I prefer silicone muffin cups!
 Healthier muffins tend to stick to the paper so much that you lose half your muffin peeling off the paper.
 But with the silicone muffin cups, you can pop the whole muffin out of it’s wrapper.

 I also like to use an ice cream scoop with a spring loaded handle to scoop out the exact same amount of batter for each cup.
-If you are in a hurry, you could also make these mini muffins, and they will bake quicker.
+If you are in a hurry, you could also make mini muffins, and they will bake quicker.

 - 1 medium avocado